5nine/NibbleGaming_Taxis/README.md

 ## Infistar:

-In run.sqf, make sure these config options are set as followed:
+In `run.sqf`, make sure these config options are set as followed:

 ```sqf
 /*  Notification check   */ _UNC = false;